Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Approximately 2.8%

-Whole Wheat Bread:
+18. Whole Wheat Bread

 - Quantity: 1 slice

-- Fiber: Roughly 6-8% (varies based on the specific product)
+- Fiber: Roughly 6-8% (varies by brand)

 Leave a reply